ChrisDavid22/chrisdavidsalon/01-WEBSITE/GALLERY-RULES-NEVER-CHANGE.md

 - **ONLY** use URLs that start with: https://lh3.googleusercontent.com/
 - **ONLY** use actual photos from Chris David Salon's Google Business listing

-## ARCHIVED WRONG IMAGES (DO NOT USE)
+## DELETED WRONG IMAGES (PERMANENTLY REMOVED)

-The following images have been ARCHIVED and must NEVER be used:
+The following generic images have been PERMANENTLY DELETED and can never be used again:
-- signature.jpg / signature.webp
 - signature-correct.jpg / signature-correct.webp
-- signature-service.jpg / signature-service.webp
 - salon-hero.jpg / salon-hero.webp
 - Backgroundimage.jpg / Backgroundimage.webp

-These files are in: `/images/ARCHIVED-DO-NOT-USE/`
+These files have been completely removed from the server.

 ## CORRECT SERVICE IMAGES